 - Flexibility: As an enterprise grows, the volume of data it’ll store will increase rapidly.
 Along with the increase in volume, there might be situations where the data model has to be updated to accommodate various other attributes that have to be recorded.
 Enterprise Data Warehouses (EDW) are known for their flexibility and can easily accommodate any change in requirements such as the volume of data being stored or change in the data model without a complete overhaul of the system.

-Hevo is a No-code Data Pipeline that offers a fully-managed solution to set up data integration from 100+ data sources and will let you directly load data to a Data Warehouse or the destination of your choice.
+Hevo Data is a No-code Data Pipeline that offers a fully managed solution to set up data integration from 150+ data sources including 40+ Free Sources and will let you directly load data to a Data Warehouse or the destination of your choice.
 It will automate your data flow in minutes without writing any line of code.
 Its fault-tolerant architecture makes sure that your data is secure and consistent.
-Hevo provides you with a truly efficient and fully-automated solution to manage data in real-time and always have analysis-ready data.
+Hevo provides you with a truly efficient and fully automated solution to manage data in real-time and always have analysis-ready data.

 Let’s Look at Some Salient Features of Hevo: